orbisius/sak4wp/README.md

 Plugin Manager
 - This module allows you to manage plugins: bulk download and install, TODO: (de)activate, delete.
-Just paste the plugin zip file location (web link) and the plugin will be downloaded and extracted in wp-content/plugins directory.
+Just enter the plugin's WordPress.org page or a zip file location (web) and the plugin will be downloaded and extracted into wp-content/plugins directory.
 The plugin will show which links are skipped and if they were successfully extracted.
 The file size of the downloaded file is shown.
 The plugin directory where the download plugin will be extract is shown.
 Warning: If the plugin already exists its files will be overriden!
+SAK4WP checks the remote file size before downloading the file.
+Plugins files larger than the limit (10MB) will be not be downloaded.

 Please fork and improve!